Decision on appointment of CM of K'taka in a day or two, says Congress leader Pawan Khera | Politics

 On government formation, the Congress leader said the BJP took seven days in Uttar Pradesh, one month in Maharashtra to put in place a cabinet and nine days in Assam.
 Khera was replying to a question on when a decision on the next CM of Karnataka would be announced by the party.

-Similarly, Congress cannot think of an alliance with AAP in Punjab, he added.
+Similarly, the Congress cannot think of an alliance with AAP in Punjab, he added.

+''Head on.
+Direct fight which we will win.''
+Asked about dissident Congress leader Sachin Pilot's yatra in Rajasthan, Khera said the party would act upon the report of its Rajasthan in-charge who has taken the views of party leaders in that state.

+He said there are more than one competent leader in the party in different states, including Rajasthan, and that only one leader becomes the Chief Minister.
+The other leaders too have hopes and ambitions, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)